 There are many mistakes people make following a breakup that make matters worse.
 But they can’t help it because of how crazy the breakup left them.

 You need to be able to tap into what your ex needs and desires.
 Which will change, even daily, as they play out different memories of what happened.

 This is why taking a step back is essential.

-At first, they are more likely to think and feel the negative stuff more than the loving parts.
+At first, they are likely to think and feel the negative stuff more than the loving parts.

-The above logic is perfectly sound, yes?
-Indeed it is.
+The above logic is sound, yes?